-- Assisting with disagreements with other states over use or ownership of water.
+- Assisting with disagreements between the State of Utah and other states over the use and ownership of water.

 - Directing the Utah Attorney General to initiate and prosecute any action that the council determines will further its statutory purposes.

 CDC must meet monthly or more frequently unless the majority of the members agree not to meet.
-See Utah Code § 63C-2a-202(4).
-View past meetings minutes and agendas by clicking on meeting titles in Past Public Meetings schedule below.
-To subscribe to this body visit Public Notice Website.
+View past meeting minutes and agendas by visiting the Public Notice Website.

 - Senate minority leader (or designee)

 - House minority leader (or designee)

 - member of the House (appointed by House Speaker)